The technological process of QPQ treatment is:

 Table 4 Comparison of Wear Values of Sliding Wear Test

 (4) Corrosion Performance Results of Permeation Layer

-It can be seen from Table 5 that the salt spray corrosion resistance of 40Cr steel sample treated by QPQ is 3.2 times that of chromium plating, 8 times that of ion nitriding and 32 times that of oxidation.
+As seen in Table 5, the salt spray corrosion resistance of the 40Cr steel sample treated by QPQ is 3.2 times greater than that of the chromium plated sample, 8 times greater than that of the ion nitrided sample, and 32 times greater than that of the oxidized sample.

-This shows that the corrosion resistance of steel parts after QPQ treatment has been greatly improved.
+This demonstrates that the corrosion resistance of steel parts after QPQ treatment has significantly improved.